preston-thompson/simulations/gravity/README.md

 # gravity

-Naive two dimensional gravity simulation.
+Naive two dimensional gravity simulation of particles.
 Uses the Euler method for integration.

 ## Building